 The CFP selection committee will choose the four teams to play in the College Football Playoff.
 They will seed the teams to determine which teams face each other in the semifinal games.
 The teams selected would presumably be the top four teams in college football.
 There is no restriction on how many teams could be selected per conference, or which conferences the teams must come from.
 The criterea for reaching the CFP will be strength of schedule, head to head wins, and record.
 There are no computer polls in the CFP selection committee and margin of victory is not one of the critera.

 Where is the “New Year’s Six”?

-The “New Year’s Six” is the name for the six bowl games that will rotate the semifinal games for the College Football Playoff.
+The “New Year’s Six” is the name for the six bowl games that will rotate as the CFP semifinal games in the College Football Playoff.
 They include the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Fiesta Bowl and Chick-fil-A Peach Bowl.
 The College Football Playoff committee will select the pairings for all of the games.
 The name comes from their scheduling, which will likely be three games on New Year’s Eve Day and three games on New Year’s Day.
 This strategy should insure that all six games contain the best possible matchups.

 Who is on the College Football Playoff selection committee?